Home > Blogs > What Is a Right to Rent Share Code? How to Get & Check It Online

 How to Avoid Right to Rent Fines and Stay Compliant

 To avoid the fines and punishments, it’s compulsory to regularly check the rights to rent share code of tenants.
 You must inform the leaseholder about the end date of the share code.
+Before renting out a property, landlords should check everything is legally and physically ready by following our guide on how to prepare your property for rent.

 Here is a simple process of verification for the share code is explained briefly: